Built-in Types Overview¶

 move on for now.

-Temper has character syntax using a string tagged with char
+Temper has character syntax using a string tagged with char.

 Character values are simple integer code-point values.